-PLAINTIFF’S AMENDED RESPONSE IN OPPOSITION TO DEFENDANT’S [AMENDED] MOTION FOR JUDGMENT AS A MATTER OF LAW OR, IN THE ALTERNATIVE, FOR A NEW TRIAL AND/OR REMITTITUR
+PLAINTIFF’S AMENDED RESPONSE IN OPPOSITION TO DEFENDANT’S [AMENDED] MOTION FOR JUDGMENT AS A MATTER OF LAW OR, IN THE ALTERNATIVE, FOR A NEW TRIAL or REMITTITUR

-First Advantage Background Services Corp.’s (“Defendant”) [Amended] Motion for Judgment as a Matter of Law or, in the Alternative, Motion for a New Trial and/or Remittitur (ECF 207) (the “Motion”) seeks to contravene the Seventh Amendment to the Constitution and should be denied.
-In the face of known risks and to increase profitability, Defendant negligently and willfully failed to fulfill its duties to follow reasonable procedures to assure maximum possible accuracy whenever it prepared a background report as a result of the following conscious decisions: 1) it put an emphasis on speed and volume, 2) failing to implement known industry standards and follow its own procedures to seek more than two identifiers when preparing a background report on consumers with a common name, 3) failing to obtain an address history for Plaintiff (“Plaintiff” or “Williams”) or even make that an option for all adjudicators, and 4) failing to implement an industry standard cross-blocking technique to prevent mismatches from reoccurring.
+First Advantage Background Services Corp.’s (“Defendant”) [Amended] Motion for Judgment as a Matter of Law or, in the Alternative, Motion for a New Trial or Remittitur (ECF 207) (the “Motion”) seeks to contravene the Seventh Amendment to the Constitution and should be denied.
+In the face of known risks and to increase profitability, Defendant negligently and willfully failed to fulfill its duties to follow reasonable procedures to assure maximum possible accuracy whenever it prepared a background report as a result of the following conscious decisions: 1) it emphasized speed and volume, 2) failing to implement known industry standards and follow its procedures to seek more than two identifiers when preparing a background report on consumers with a common name, 3) failing to obtain an address history for Plaintiff (“Plaintiff” or “Williams”) or even make that an option for all adjudicators, and 4) failing to implement an industry-standard cross-blocking technique to prevent mismatches from reoccurring.
 As a result, Defendant twice matched Plaintiff with a violent criminal living hundreds of miles away – causing Williams to lose out on two employment opportunities – even after it knew, the second time, that it had already mismatched the two individuals.
 Unless Defendant is deterred, this harm could not only reoccur to Plaintiff but to anyone with a common name or who has previously been mismatched with a criminal.
 Even after the trial, Defendant still vigorously claims that it’s not even negligent.
-Clearly, punitive damages are necessary to change Defendant’s conduct and the jury’s intent to adequately punish it should not be curtailed.
+Punitive damages are necessary to change Defendant’s conduct, and the jury’s intent to adequately punish it should not be curtailed.

 SUMMARY OF EVIDENCE